BlaiseMuhirwa/flatnav/README.md

 We hope to maintain this open source library as a resource for broader community.
 Please consider opening a Github Issue for bugs and feature requests, or get in touch with us directly for discussions.

+### Reproducing Experimental Results from the Research Paper

+In our associated [research paper](https://arxiv.org/pdf/2412.01940), we conduct a series of benchmarking experiments comparing FlatNav's non-hierarchical navigable small world graph index with HNSW.
+Ultimately, we find that in high-dimensional vector spaces, the hierarchical component of HNSW provides no discernible benefit in terms of search quality and performance compared to simply using a non-hierarchical NSW graph.
+To reproduce the benchmarking results reported in the paper, please see the [README file](https://github.com/BlaiseMuhirwa/flatnav/blob/main/experiments/README.md) located within the `experiments` directory of this repository.

+In addition to our benchmarking experiments, we also investigate *why* the hierarchical component of HNSW seems to not provide additional value on high-dimensional vector search workloads.
+In particular, we hypothesize that navigable small world graphs over high-dimensional metric spaces naturally form hubs.
+These hubs consist of a small subset of nodes that are highly connected to other points in the graph and thus facilitate fast traversal without the need for an explicit hierarchy.
+In our paper, we also perform a series of statistical tests to provide compelling evidence that our Hub Highway Hypothesis holds in practice.
+To reproduce these experimental findings, please see the [HUBNESS_EXPERIMENTS.md](https://github.com/BlaiseMuhirwa/flatnav/blob/main/experiments/HUBNESS_EXPERIMENTS.md) file.

 ### Installation
 FlatNav is implemented in C++ with a complete Python extension with [cereal](https://uscilab.github.io/cereal/) as the only external dependency.
 This is a header-only library, so there is nothing to build.
 Currently, FlatNav is supported on x86-64 machines on Linux and MacOS (we can extend this to Windows and ARM platforms if there is sufficient interest).